malaviyaneha/OpenPCDet/README.md

 ### What does `OpenPCDet` toolbox do?

-Note that we have upgrated `PCDet` from `v0.1` to `v0.2` with pretty new structures to support various datasets and models.

 `OpenPCDet` is a general PyTorch-based codebase for 3D object detection from point cloud.
 It currently supports multiple state-of-the-art 3D object detection methods with highly refactored codes for both one-stage and two-stage 3D detection frameworks.